 Starting off the series on Germany at 25 and a look at each of the German states, we will now have our first look at the northernmost state of the country, Schleswig-Holstein.
 Bordered by two seas, as well as Lower Saxony, Mecklenburg-Pommerania, Hamburg and neighboring country Denmark, the German state consisted of two kingdoms that merged in 1544: The Duchy of Schleswig in the northern half and the Duchy of Holstein in the southern and eastern part.
 And although the border extended north into southern Jutland because of the Prussian victory over the Danes in 1864 (consisting of the Danish towns of Kolding, Sondernburg and Esjeberg), the present border, extending west from Flensburg towards Sylt has been in place since 1919 (not counting Adolf Hitler’s conquest during the Third Reich).
 The country is one of the most cosmopolitan in Germany as up to 40% of the population consist of the Danish minority, as well as people with a Frisian background and immigrants from other countries.
 Even some pockets of American expatriates can be found in some communities in the state.
 Each district and community has its own identity, culture and history worth exploring and speaking from the author’s experience, once you visit Schleswig-Holstein once, you want to visit it again, regardless of whether you want to visit the same part of the state again or different areas, hence picking up some statements and the famous greeting: “Moin Moin!” 🙂

 This article features a guessing quiz on what you want to know about Schleswig-Holstein- 25 questions in all, ten of which are in connection with the matrix activity involving the state’s famous communities.
 If you want to test your knowledge, take the quiz with your friends and family and share the information with others.
-You are free to comment on the answers either in the comment section or in the Files’ social pages.
-The answers will appear on 24 March, which at the same time, the next state will be featured.
+You will find the answers to the questions by clicking here.
 If you have any questions, contact the Files using the contact details in the webpage or by sending a facebook message.
 Viel Spass und viel Glück! 🙂

 Use the following communities in the matrix to answer the first 10 questions: